Deborah Watling

 Deborah Patricia Watling (2 January 1948 – 21 July 2017) was an English actress who played the role of Victoria Waterfield, a companion of the Second Doctor in the BBC television series Doctor Who from 1967 to 1968.
-She began her career as a child actress, making her debut as a regular in The Invisible Man (1958-1959).
-Watling is also well known for starring in the films Take Me High (1973) with Cliff Richard and That'll Be the Day (1973) with David Essex as well as playing Julie Robertson in The Newcomers (1969) and Norma Baker in Danger UXB (1979) on television.
+She began her career as a child actress, making her debut as a regular in The Invisible Man (1958–1959).
+Watling also starred in the films Take Me High (1973) with Cliff Richard and That'll Be the Day (1973) with David Essex as well as playing Julie Robertson in The Newcomers (1969) and Norma Baker in Danger UXB (1979) on television.

 Early life

-Deborah was born at the Queen Charlotte's and Chelsea Hospital in London the daughter of actors Jack Watling and Patricia Hicks.
-Her brother Giles and her half-sister, Dilys, are also actors.
+Watling was born 2 January 1948 at the Queen Charlotte's and Chelsea Hospital in London, the daughter of actors Jack Watling and Patricia Hicks.
+Her brother Giles and her half-sister, Dilys, were also actors.
 She was raised in Epping until the family moved to the 16th-century Alderton Hall in Loughton, Essex.
 Educated at Braeside School in Buckhurst Hill, Watling considered becoming a dentist before enrolling at the Italia Conti Stage School.
 Watling made her film debut aged three and started playing background roles in her father's films.
-During one of her half-sister's parties, Watling started talking to a boy who turned out to be Michael Craze who she would take over from as a companion in Doctor Who many years later.
+During one of her half-sister's parties, Watling started talking to a boy who turned out to be Michael Craze from whom she would take over as a companion in Doctor Who many years later.